penguinite/onbox/README.md

 ## How do I use Pothole?

+You can find pre-built binaries [here](https://ftp.penguinite.dev/rosecli/), when you extract you'll find a copy of `pothole` which is the actual server daemon, `potholectl` which is used for common maintenance tasks and an example configuration file that you're expected to edit.

+These binaries are built for Linux x64_86 glibc (meaning that they don't work with Alpine), they are sadly not reproducible (switching to musl libc might improve reproducibility, decrease attack surface, increase compatability and improve performance, and I am considering it.)

+### How do I compile Pothole myself?

+Note: *Compilling on non-Linux platforms might not be supported as I am a solo developer and can only support one platform at a time.*

+Dependencies:
+- Compile-time: libpostgres headers
+- Run-time: Postgresql server

-Install the latest version of [nim](https://nim-lang.org/), your favorite C compiler (gcc is recommended but use whatever modern C compiler you've got) and nimble.
-Run `nimble -d:release build` and it will build with release settings.
-(You will also need to install postgres as a library and database server somewhere.)
+Install the latest version of [nim](https://nim-lang.org/), your favorite C compiler (gcc is recommended) and nimble.
+Run `nimble build -d:release` and it should work all by itself.

 Pothole's main database is postgres, and so it expects an actively-running postgres server process in the background to work.
 You can change the database connection settings by editing the `pothole.conf` configuration file.

 If you don't want to (or can't) install postgres but you have access to docker, then you can run the `potholectl db docker` command to generate a postgres database docker container configured for pothole. `potholectl` can be found in the `build/` folder when you finish building pothole.

 Assuming the port in the config file isn't changed, Pothole starts running at `http://localhost:3500`, but do know that Pothole is meant to be a backend server.
 For a proper user interface, you need to supplement it with a client/frontend.
-And this is also just a basic demonstration setup, a proper setup would include a reverse and media proxy.
+And this is also just a basic demonstration setup, a proper setup would include a reverse proxy and a media proxy.

 ## Copyright

+Copyright © penguinite <penguinite@tuta.io> 2024-2025

 Copyright © Leo Gavilieau <xmoo@privacyrequired.com> 2022-2023

-Copyright © penguinite <penguinite@tuta.io> 2024-2025

 Licensed under GNU Affero General Public License version 3 or later.
 A copy is is available as the `LICENSE` file.